Broadland and Fakenham: 2010–2024

 The seat includes the District of Broadland wards which had previously comprised a majority of the Mid Norfolk constituency, as well as Drayton and Taverham, transferred back from Norwich North.
 The six District of North Norfolk wards, including the town of Fakenham, were transferred from the constituency of North Norfolk.

-2024–present
+Current

-Further to the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the Broadland and Fakenham constituency is as follows (as they existed on 1 December 2020):
+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the Broadland and Fakenham constituency is as follows (as they existed on 1 December 2020):